The H-4 Hercules, better known as the "Spruce Goose". Credit: Federal Aviation Administration.

-Brainchild of eccentric pioneering aviator and aircraft designer Howard Hughes, the largest flying seaplane ever built.
+The Spruce Goose was the brainchild of eccentric pioneering aviator and aircraft designer Howard Hughes andthe largest flying seaplane ever built.
 It was designed originally to carry up to 60 tons of cargo or 750 troops across the Atlantic as an alternative to sea-going vessels which were vulnerable to attack by German U-boats.
 Designated initially the HK-1 and later renamed the H-4 Hercules, it was built, as stipulated in the contract, not from aluminum, which was considered a critical resource during the war, but from wood.
 This led to it being popularly called the "Spruce Goose", (even though the wood actually used was birch) or, less flatteringly, the "Flying Lumberyard".

 Delays, due to Hughes' procrastination and obsession with detail, meant that although the contract for the giant plane was signed in 1942, the H-4 was still unfinished at the end of the war.
 Only on November 2, 1947, long after there was any real use for it or logic for its existence, was the Spruce Goose taxied out into Long Beach Harbor, in California, for its first and only flight.
 It was an awesome sight – the largest plane ever built up to that time (20 percent bigger than a Boeing 747), with wings, each supporting four massive engines, spanning 97.5 meters (still, today, the longest wingspan of any aircraft in history) and a tail that soared seven stories high.